Sunday

 The photos above are from another garden visit, on Sunday, to Cerney House Gardens.
 It’s the time to go while there’s still some colour.
 As you see, the dahlias and sunflowers are absolutely stunning, vividly coloured and a real shot of brightness amongst what was mostly over and overgrown borders, as you’d expect at this point.
 The calendars and school terms are now telling us it’s the beginning of autumn.
 Today it’s pouring and it does feel like it.
 But that’s the meteorological point of view, the scientists’ neat way of dividing up the year.

-In the astrological calendar autumn begins from 23rd September this year.
+In the astronomical calendar autumn begins from 23rd September this year.
 Normally around 21st September the first day of autumn is marked by the equinox – when daylight and dark hours are equal.
 The word equinox comes from the Latin aequus (equal) and nox (night).
 This year here it’s Friday 23rd.
 There’s other info about autumn on the Woodland Trust website, here.

 I’m so glad that yesterday evening it was dry and warm, so walking trainers on and up to the fields for a 2 1/2 mile loop.
 Ambling along, we stopped to pick the last few tart juicy red plums which are high up on the little trees, but we turned our noses up at the damsons which looked quite withered, and anyway are always too tart to be enjoyable eaten raw.
 The blackberries are a mix of mostly sweet and juicy, but it’s a real lottery and sometimes they shock the senses.
 The brambles must go down deep into the soil.
 They don’t seem to mind the lack of rain.
 They’re abundant as usual.
 I lamented the lack of a tub and suggested chugging down the last of our water on Sunday, thinking we could fill the water bottle with berries to freeze.
 Apple picking won’t be far off now and I fancy baking an apple and blackberry pie, or crumble.